petenelson/cached-wpdb-queries/README.md

 	* `original` The original wpdb query from WordPress core.
 	* `source_callback` that is used to get the data to be cached.
 	* `expires` in seconds for how long the results should be cached.
-	* `option_record_callback` used to create records in the option table.
+	* `create_records_callback` used to create records in the option table.
 This function is passed the results from the source callback.
 	* `updated` The new query that will be used instead against the options table.

-See the `get_cached_queries()` function for an example.
+See the code in `get-available-post-mime-types.php` function for an example.
 Basically it is taking the distint post_mime_type records for attachments, creating records in the options table with specific prefixes, then running a wildcard starts-with query against the options table, rather than the wp_posts table, to get the results.